-The South Okanagan and the Similkameen Valleys are one of Canada’s greatest conservation opportunities!
+The South Okanagan and the Similkameen Valleys are one of our greatest conservation opportunities!

-It's the campaign to protect Canada's desert, grasslands and ponderosa pine forests in southern BC.
-The federal, BC and Okanagan National Alliance governments are currently establishing a new national park reserve in the hot, dry south Okanagan and Similkameen Valleys around the towns of Osoyoos and Keremeos in southern British Columbia.
+It's the campaign to protect desert, grasslands and ponderosa pine forests in Syilx peoples' territories (southern BC).
+The federal, BC and Okanagan National Alliance governments are currently establishing a new national park reserve in the hot, dry south Okanagan and Similkameen Valleys around the towns of Osoyoos and Keremeos.

 A national park reserve here would protect more species at risk, more endangered habitat types, and encompass a greater diversity of ecosystems than any national park in Canada.